 Your brand-new aquarium should now be lively, with fish swimming all around the tank.
 That’s definitely an incredible sight.
 Well, if you want to keep it that way, you have to feed the fish with enough food regularly.
 But never feed them too much!

 We’ve already mentioned what kind of fish food they like and how often you should feed them.
 Be sure to change the water at least once a week and clean the tank regularly to keep your beloved fantail goldfish healthy and strong!

 How to Breed Fantail Goldfish?

 Breeding fantail goldfish is astoundingly easy.
 These are egg layers known to lay more than thousands of eggs at a given point.

 You just have to set the proper condition for them to breed and begin spawning.
-It’s best to use a separate tank for breeding as it will be much easier to care for the fish.
+It’s best to use a separate breeding tank as it will be much easier to care for the baby fantail goldfish.

 The condition of the breeding tank should be the same as your primary tank.
 For breeding, you must pick the healthiest fish that are also free from parasites.
 You can keep the adult males and females separated for some time to make them more interested in reproducing, but it isn’t always necessary.

 Prepare the tank for breeding by adding fine-leaf plants or spawning mops where the eggs can stick to.
 Move the groups of fish or bonded pairs you’ve selected for breeding to the separate tank.

 Once everything is set, slowly drop the temperature to 60°F and gradually increase the warmth by 3-degrees every day to urge the fish to start spawning.
 Soon enough, the fantails will begin the spawning process.
 It usually happens when the temperature reaches 68° to 74°F.